 Are you someone who struggles to trust in relationships?

 I have always been the type of person who sees the best in all people and grew up trusting people without being given a reason to trust them.
-I never even thought there was another way to approach trust to be honest.
+I never even thought there was another way to approach trust, to be honest.

 I like to use the analogy of having a cup of trust

 Fast forward to today, I now give potential partners a cup and allow them to fill it up as I learn about them and see that their words match their actions.
-I am more cautious because I know how deeply I can love and I deserve to know that I am investing in something that will satisfy me.
+I am more cautious because I know how deeply I can love, and I deserve to know that I am investing in something that will satisfy me.

-I believe trust needs to be earned because I have had partners along the way that have taught me this.
+I believe trust needs to be earned because I have had partners along the way who have taught me this.
 Whether that be through betrayals, cheating, not showing up as they say they are, etc.

 The core ingredient of trust is vulnerability because trust is what allows vulnerability to be present.
 It’s what we need to feel safe to show up just as we are.
-One of the greatest gifts we can give someone is the space to show up as they are without a mask and trust does this for relationships.
+One of the greatest gifts we can give someone is the space to show up as they are without a mask, and trust does this for relationships.

 Here is what I learned from bringing trust issues into my relationships: